Shen Guangwen

-Shen Guangwen (1612–1688), also known as Wenkai and Si'an, was a scholar, poet, educator, and the founder of Taiwanese literature.
-He is considered as such, despite having been born in Zhejiang in mainland China, the Qing conquest of Ming forced him to move to Taiwan in 1652.
+Shen Guangwen (1612–1688), also known as Wenkai and Si'an, was a scholar, poet, educator, and the founder of Taiwanese Chinese literature.
+He is considered as such, despite having been born in Zhejiang in China, the Qing conquest of Ming forced him to move to Formosa, modern-day Taiwan in 1652.
 After that, he devoted the rest of his life mainly to enlightening inhabitants in modern-day Tainan until he died in 1688.
-Significantly, this was the very first opportunity for local people to learn Han Chinese culture.
+Significantly, this was the very first opportunity for Taiwanese indigenous peoples to learn Han Chinese culture.
 As such, the achievement of Shen Guangwen was a crucial foundation in the development of education and culture in Taiwanese history.
-As a result, people show their respect for him by giving him another name Taiwanese Confucius.
+As a result, people show their respect for him by giving him another name "Taiwanese Confucius".

 Personal history

 Before Shen Guangwen moved to Taiwan, he was a scholar of the Confucian tradition.
-More specifically, he was a student of Zhang Yanbin (张延宾) in mainland China.
+More specifically, he was a student of Zhang Yanbin (張延賓).
 On that fact, he studied a number of ancient Chinese texts, such as Shijing and Shujing and others.
 This seemed to be his vital background to contribute in education and culture in Taiwan.
-In 1652, he unintentionally arrived in Taiwan when Taiwan was ruled by Dutch.
+In 1652, he unintentionally arrived in Taiwan when the southern region of Taiwan was ruled by Dutch.
 Importantly, this was a full decade before Koxinga arrived in Taiwan.
-Shen Guangwen was one of the mainlanders who escaped to Taiwan, as the Manchu took the imperial capital to rule Southward in mainland China.
-In fact, Shen Guangwen traveled in the Southeastern area of the mainland between 1645 and 1651.
+Shen Guangwen was one of the Chinese scholars who escaped to Taiwan, as the Manchus took the imperial capital to rule Southward in China proper.
+In fact, Shen Guangwen traveled in the Southeastern area of China between 1645 and 1651.
 Eventually he moved to Tainan after staying approximately for one year in Yilan, Taiwan.

 Achievements

-As the founder of Taiwanese literature
+As the founder of Taiwanese Chinese literature

 Since Shen Guangwen settled down in Taiwan, he started to play an important role as an educator.
-He, for instance, taught Han Chinese culture to local people in terms of writing and reading.
+He, for instance, taught Han Chinese culture to native people in terms of writing and reading.
 Indeed, he had a very strong support from Koxinga at that time from 1665 to 1674, as Koxinga treated him as a very important person for his political purpose by providing a land and a house.
-Subsequently, Shen Guangwen was one of the people who were devoted to establishing the Koxinga regime as an educator in Taiwanese history.
+Subsequently, Shen Guangwen was one of the people who were devoted to establishing the Kingdom of Tungning as an educator in Taiwanese history.

 However, the situation had changed after Zheng Jing, who was the son of Koxinga, started to rule Taiwan.
 As Shen Gunag-wen disapproved of Zheng Jing’s policies, he needed to flee to Shanhua.
 Even though he did not have some support as he had like in the past, he continued to teach Chinese literature and medicine in Shanhua.